DanJMulder/meddocr/README.md

 # meddocr
-A Shiny app that creates markdown templets for clinical encounters by Daniel Mulder, MD, PhD
+A Shiny app that creates text templates for clinical encounters by Daniel Mulder, MD, PhD

 ## Background